victor-chevillotte/badass/P3/Readme.md

     - Other leaf routers in the network also receive these BGP advertisements.
 This allows all leaf routers to have synchronized knowledge about the MAC addresses in the network, even if they did not directly learn them from connected devices.
     - This synchronization ensures that any leaf router can forward traffic to any MAC address in the network, as it knows which leaf router is connected to that particular MAC address.

-In summary, both leaf and spine routers participate in learning and distributing MAC address information in an EVPN network.
-Leaf routers learn MAC addresses directly from connected devices and advertise this information via EVPN/BGP.
-Spine routers, along with other leaf routers, receive these advertisements, ensuring network-wide knowledge of MAC address reachability.
-This coordination is crucial for efficient routing and forwarding of traffic within the spine-leaf architecture.

 The routing schema is as follows